twagoo/cmdi-best-practices/modelling_component_metadata/components.md

 * [ ] Discuss general vs specific vocabularies
 * [ ] ...

-###### Prefer controlled vocabularies
+###### C12: Prefer controlled vocabularies {#c12}

+\[priority: medium\] \[_TODO: check: CMDValidate_\]

-On vocabulary level in order to minimize inconsistencies regarding the selection of values as well as variance due to spelling conventions or typing errors, metadata modellers should provide specifications for the vocabulary intended as element and attribute contents wherever possible.
+In order to minimize inconsistencies regarding the selection of values as well as variance due to spelling conventions or typing errors, metadata modellers should provide specifications for the vocabulary intended as element and attribute contents wherever possible.

-The best way to provide a vocabulary is by referencing an existing vocabulary of the CLARIN Vocabulary Access Service CLAVAS \([https://openskos.meertens.knaw.nl/clavas/](https://openskos.meertens.knaw.nl/clavas/)\).
-In case CLAVAS does not contain a suitable vocabulary for a considered domain it is possible to propose a new vocabulary for CLAVAS.
+The best way to provide a vocabulary is by referencing an existing vocabulary of the CLARIN Vocabulary Access Service \(CLAVAS\).[^1] In case CLAVAS does not contain a suitable vocabulary for a considered domain it is possible to propose a new vocabulary for CLAVAS.
 In that case please contact: cmdi@clarin.eu.
 Note, however, that the person or group proposing a vocabulary to CLAVAS has to take the responsibility for maintaining it or for securing its long-term maintenance.

+A CLAVAS vocabulary can be used as a closed or open vocabulary.
+Use an open vocabulary if MD providers should still be able to use individual \(not predefined\) vocabulary items.
+The open vocabulary then represents a set of suggestions for vocabulary items that should be considered.
+Be aware, however, that this does not restrict metadata creators to these suggestions, i.e. they can introduce variant spellings of semantically equivalent values.
 Another way to restrict the vocabulary is to provide fixed value lists for elements or attributes.
-This is the recommended procedure for center-specific vocabularies.
-Centers should, however, endeavor to use generic labels which can be interpreted or even re-used outside the center’s reach.
-Value lists may again be closed or open, allowing users still to choose their individual vocabulary items or not \(with the same limitations as discussed above\).
+This is the recommended procedure for centre-specific vocabularies.
+Centres should, however, endeavour to use generic labels which can be interpreted or even re-used outside the centre’s reach \(see [M1](/modelling_component_metadata/README.md#m1)\).

-Furthermore, the CLARIN Component Registry offers the option to provide patterns conveying conventions for the style of value strings or to specify the datatype of a value \(e.g. if it should be a date, time, integer, or boolean\).
+Furthermore, the CLARIN Component Registry offers the option to provide patterns conveying conventions for the style of value strings or to specify the datatype of a value \(e.g. if it should be a date, time, integer, or boolean\)\(see [Constraints and value schemes](#constraints-and-value-schemes)\).
 If none of the above ways is feasible, it should be considered to use means for checking, external to the CMDI infrastructure \(e.g. Schematron constraints\) while keeping the CMDI profile unrestrictive with regard to element and attribute values.

-###### Make use of @cmd:ConceptLink
+###### C13: Make use of @cmd:ConceptLink {#c13}

-A vocabulary included in CMDI might consist of a @cmd:URI containing the link to an external vocabulary \(e.g. a CLAVAS vocabulary\) or an enumeration of vocabulary items.
-In case of the latter, add a Concept Link to each item of the proposed vocabulary to determine its semantics.
+A vocabulary included in CMDI might consist of a link to an external vocabulary \(in general a CLAVAS vocabulary\) or an enumeration of vocabulary items.
+In case of the latter, add a Concept Link to each item of the proposed vocabulary to determine its semantics \(see [C14](#c14)\).

 ### Concepts {#concepts}